 On 21st July

 Attend the Belgian military parade passing by the Royal Palace and around Warandepark.
-The parade follows inspection of the army by the king.
+The parade follows an inspection of the army by the king.

-Grab a ticket to the closest theatre to enjoy a movie on Belgian revolution.
+Grab a ticket to the closest theatre to enjoy a movie on the Belgian revolution.
 Few notable films are De Witte(1934), Daens(1993) and Brussels by night(1983).

 Satisfy your hunger with delicious food in Parc de, which hosts grand feasts.
 One can find a vast mass of nationals and foreigners in the park to try some local Belgian dishes.
 These feasts come with experienced chefs with their delicious food from all over the country.

 We cannot deny the fact that when it comes to the traditions, history, and culture, the whole gets united.
 Belgium is no exception.
 As we discussed the zeal and zest of a great nation and how they celebrate their national day, It is without a doubt that the prosperity of this nation depends a lot upon their humbleness and unity.
 Their national day is famous, and the entire world sees how united this nation is.

 Belgian’s day is a proof that this nation respects their history and their culture.
 Their gratitude towards their king cannot be seen anywhere in the world.
 This is how a country becomes a nation.
 By remembering the efforts of their great kings, they have set amazing examples.